 Outpatient and diagnostic waiting times

-Below are the current waiting times for March 2018 for new outpatient and new diagnostic appointment waiting times by hospital.
+Below are the current waiting times for June2018 for new outpatient and new diagnostic appointment waiting times by hospital.

 New diagnostic test appointments